MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-leadcycletime.md

 - `{organization}` - Your organization name
 - `{project}` - Your team project name, or omit "/{project}" entirely, for a cross-project query
 - `{areapath}` - Your Area Path.
 Example format: `Project\Level1\Level2`
-- `{startdate}` - Start your report for items completed on/after a given date.
-Format: YYYY-MM-DDZ.
-Example: `2022-04-01Z` represents 2022-April-01.
+- `{startdate}` - Start your report for items completed on or after a given date, with the format: `YYYY-MM-DDZ`.
+For example: `2022-04-01Z` represents 2022-April-01.
 Don't enclose in quotes.

 ### Query breakdown